Learning objectives

 while (!queue.isEmpty()) {

-// remove elements from the first
+// remove elements from the front

 System.out.println(queue.remove()); // a b c d